avi202020/ansible-role-kube-devops-tools/README.md

 =========

 This role uses Helm on a preexistent Kubernetes namespace to install:
+	- kubernetes-dashboard
+	- metrics-server
-	- Prometheus
+	- nfs-client-provisioner
-	- Grafana
+	- nginx-ingress
-	- Jenkins
+	- prometheus

 Requirements
 ------------